bids-standard/bids-specification/src/99-appendices/03-hed.md

 Most studies have event files whose columns contain categorical and numerical values that are similar across the recordings in the study.
-It is RECOMMENDED to annotate these columns in a single `events.json` sidecar, placed at the top level in the dataset.
+If possible, users should annotate these columns in a single `events.json` sidecar placed at the top level in the dataset.

 If some recordings in the dataset have a column whose values deviate from a standard pattern, then the annotations for that column MUST be placed in sidecars at lower levels in the hierarchy.
-According to the BIDS [Inheritance Principle](../02-common-principles.md#the-inheritance-principle), once a column key in a sidecar (that is, the column name found in the `events.tsv` files) is set, it cannot be unset by a sidecar appearing at a lower level in the dataset hierarchy.
+According to the BIDS [Inheritance Principle](../02-common-principles.md#the-inheritance-principle), once a column key in a sidecar (that is, the column name found in the `events.tsv` files) is set, information about that column cannot be overridden in a sidecar appearing at a lower level in the dataset hierarchy.

 ## HED schema versions